Zacaria/apidays-2023/docs/Presentation.md

 note:

-cargo brings almost all the tools you need
+cargo is like npm for NodeJs, it brings almost all the tools you need

 There is no debate over which tool, or formatting standard to use

 ----